-primary focus of government investment in micro-credentials is on seed or gap funding, to enable demand for an industry-based credential to be tested and then self-funded if viable, or to address an emerging skills issue that will either be addressed through the delivery of the microcredential, or be incorporated into future products developed through the VET or education higher sectors.
-Funding applications should address the sustainability of the micro-credential or the skills need it addresses.
+government primary focus of investment in micro-credentials is the provision of seed or gap funding, to enable demand for an industry-based credential to be tested and then self-funded if viable, or to address an emerging skills issue that will either be addressed through the delivery of the micro-credential or be incorporated into future products developed through the VET or higher education sectors.
+Funding applications should address the sustainability of the micro-credential, or the skills need it addresses, beyond the end of the funding period.